 What should FERC filers know about XBRL reporting?

 If you work at or own an energy company in the US regulated by Federal Energy Regulatory Commission (FERC), you probably spend substantial time, resources, and money complying with government mandates and reporting requirements.
-To ease the compliance process, improve accuracy, and speed up analysis of financial data, FERC decided to swap applicable Visual FoxPro based e-forms with an XBRL-based data collection system in June of last year.
+To ease the compliance process, improve accuracy, and speed up the analysis of financial data, FERC decided to swap applicable Visual FoxPro based e-forms with an XBRL-based data collection system in June of last year.
 This meant that all energy companies regulated by FERC must submit and file their utility reports in the XBRL format starting Q4 2021.

 XBRL (eXtensible Business Reporting Language) is an open international standard for digital business reporting.
 Anyone can use this language to collect the exact data they want, unambiguously.
 They are akin to barcodes, telling you exactly what data is available in a report.
 They are tagged with specific taxonomies to provide information about how this data comes together for a particular operation or financial insight.